ntd/aur-fedora-mingw/README.md

   want, you need to create it by yourself with:

     ```
-    repo-add /home/nicola/workdir/aur-fedora-mingw/pkg/entidi */*.pkg.tar.xz
+    repo-add PACKAGE-DATABASE */*.pkg.tar.xz
     ```

-* `pkg-update`<br>
+* `pkg-update ARCH PACKAGE`<br>
   It is intended to be used after `build-all` to upgrade only one package.
-Just call it with the proper package name:
+Just call it with the proper package name, e.g.:

     ```
-    ./pkg-update fedora-mingw-w64-glib2
+    ./pkg-update i686 fedora-mingw-w64-glib2
     ```

   This script automatically updates the package database.
-Actually all that stuff is hardcoded in the sources: fire up an editor for further info.
+Actually the name of that database is hardcoded in the sources: fire up an editor for details.
-* `inc-pkgrel`<br>
+* `inc-pkgrel PKGBUILD [...]`<br>
   Increase the [release number](https://wiki.archlinux.org/index.php/PKGBUILD#pkgrel) by one on the `PKGBUILD` files provided as argument, e.g. the following command will increase the release of every package: